 Virgil Security is a vendor that allows developers to create end-to-end encryption via public/private key technology through the use of their robust and secure encrypted messaging service.
 With Virgil's Android SDK, developers can securely create, store, and provide robust end-to-end encryption.

-During this tutorial, we will learn how to build a Stream Chat app that uses Virgil's encryption/decryption platform to prevent anyone except the intended parties from reading messages.
+During this tutorial, we will learn how to build a chat app that uses Virgil's encryption/decryption platform to prevent anyone except the intended parties from reading messages.
 No one in your company, nor any cloud provider you use, can read these messages.
 In essence, even if a malicious person gained access to the database containing the messages, that person would only see encrypted text, called ciphertext.

 Building an Encrypted Chat Messaging Application

 To build this app, we'll mostly rely on two libraries, Stream Chat Android and Virgil Security for Kotlin.
 Our outcome will encrypt text on the device before sending a message.
 Decryption and verification will both happen in the receiver's device.
 Stream's Messaging API will only see ciphertext, ensuring our user's data is never seen by anyone else, including us.

 To accomplish this, the app performs the following steps:

 - The user's app requests a Stream auth token and API key from the backend.
 The Android app creates a Stream Chat Client for that user.

 - The user's app requests a Virgil auth token from the backend and registers with Virgil.
 This generates their private and public key.
 The private key is stored locally, and the public key is stored in Virgil.